drupalconnect/dafcu-site-audit/cdn.md

 # CDN

 Below are a few options for Content Delivery Networks.
-The pros and cons are listed in each
+The pros and cons are detailed for each.

 * [CloudFlare](cloudflare.md)
 * [MaxCDN](maxcdn.md)